ramshazar/rosenmontag/README.md

 cd rosenmontag/
 ```

-Build the dockerfile of our malicous and let it run
+Build the dockerfile of our malicous nginx and let it run
 ```
 cd malicious-nginx/
 docker build -t rosenmontag-nginx .